Maya Wiley: 2021 New York City mayoral campaign

 Wiley ran in the Democratic primary for mayor of New York City in 2021.
-In June 2021, Wiley was endorsed by U.S. Representative Alexandria Ocasio-Cortez, and former presidential candidates Julian Castro and Elizabeth Warren.
+In June 2021, Wiley was endorsed by U.S. Representative Alexandria Ocasio-Cortez, and former presidential candidates Julian Castro and Elizabeth Warren, as well as Local 1199 of the Service Employees International Union, the largest union in New York City.
 She was also endorsed by The Strokes, whose song "Starting Again" was included in a campaign advertisement.
 The band also played a fundraising concert at Irving Plaza on June 12, 2021.
-Wiley placed third in the Democratic primary, behind Eric Adams and Kathryn Garcia.
+Wiley placed third in the Democratic primary, behind Eric Adams (who was later elected in the general election) and Kathryn Garcia.

+Leadership Conference on Civil and Human Rights

+In March 2022, the Leadership Conference on Civil and Human Rights announced Wiley's appointment as its president and CEO, and of its sister group, The Leadership Conference Education Fund, effective May 2.
+In 2023, she represented the Leadership Conference at a meeting hosted by Vice President Kamala Harris with labor and rights groups to discuss threats from artificial intelligence (AI), and as a panelist at the U.S. Senate's inaugural AI Insight Forum, hosted by majority leader Chuck Schumer.
+Wiley also attended White House meetings during the Biden administration, alongside other civil rights leaders, to advocate for stronger voting rights and more economic opportunities for the Black community.

+In 2025, she endorsed Zohran Mamdani's campaign for Mayor of New York City in the 2025 mayoral Democratic primary.

 Personal life

 Wiley is married to Harlan Mandel, CEO of the Media Development Investment Fund.
 They live in Brooklyn with their two daughters.